serl/ttrss-heroku/README.md

 # everything is ready, push! (this will take time)
 $ git push heroku master

-# and enjoy (credentials are admin:password, so go to change the password)
+# and enjoy (default credentials are admin:password; you should change the password immediately)
 $ heroku open
 ```